NEW DESKTOP AND MOBILE RESPONSIVE SITE

 Insight 03: For people who live in rural areas, Amazon offers variety and convenience not found in local stores.

-Insight 04: Consumers are more intentional in their shopping habits since the pandemic started.
+Insight 04: Consumers are more intentional about their shopping habits since the pandemic started.

-Amazon is a necessary evil; it meets many different needs for a lot of people and it does it successfully.
+Amazon undercuts competition, contributes to climate change, and exploits local communities, but it meets many different needs for a lot of people and does it successfully.

-Using our insights from the research process, we created a persona for Muriel The Consumer.
-Muriel represents the largest demographic of adult consumers, the millennial, with her perfect blend of online shopping habits and ever-changing technology capabilities.
+Muriel represents the largest demographic of adult consumers, the millennial, with her perfect blend of online shopping habits and technology capabilities.

 Solving Muriel’s needs…